AtanasVA/cms_project/README.md

 - [x] Add basic error handling
 - [x] Add new posts table and create a relation between pages and posts
 - [x] Add FE functionality allowing the user to create, edit and delete posts for each page.

-- [] Add CRUD queries for the posts and link them with the scaffolded FE functionality
+- [x] Add CRUD queries for the posts and link them with the scaffolded FE functionality

-- [] Add pagination for the created pages and page content
+- [ ] Add pagination for the created pages and page content
-- [] Add advanced error handling.
+- [ ] Add advanced error handling.
 A toast with the error returned from the server will be a nice touch
-- [] Add form validation on the modals using [Zod](https://zod.dev/)
+- [ ] Add form validation on the modals using [Zod](https://zod.dev/)
-- [] Possibly add [Formik](https://formik.org/) to handle the form submissions more gracefully
+- [ ] Possibly add [Formik](https://formik.org/) or [React Hook Form](https://react-hook-form.com/) to handle the form submissions more gracefully
-- [] Improve the type-safety of the queries
+- [ ] Improve the type-safety of the queries
-- [] Sanitize codebase and abstract components such as Grid, Header..
+- [ ] Sanitize codebase and abstract components such as Grid, Header..

 ## Tech used